 Then I remembered that Khadijah McCaskill of Cozy Femme also crochets clothing for women.
 We’re not talking kids hats and mittens here!
 (Although she can do those too.)
 Khadijah also crochets swimsuit coverups and has even custom designed this one-piece beach cover-up for a client.

-She began crocheting this simple cover-up this week after our conversation as a way to use up some yarn she had left over from something else. (pic of what you make this week)
+She began crocheting this simple cover-up this week after our conversation as a way to use up some yarn she had left over from something else.

 A Coverup Crocheted For You